 - Outer Walmgate

 - The Mount

 York's Central Historic Core Conservation Area Appraisal (YCHCCA) also includes:

 The appraisal does not deal specifically with archaeology as this is covered by the complementary York Historic Environment Characterisation project.

-You can also view conservation areas in York that have been appraised in line with the latest guidance from Historic England.
+View conservation areas in York which have been appraised in line with the latest guidance from Historic England.